hx210/tuic/tuic-server/README.md

 ```

 ## RESTful API
-Authorization header is NECESSARY when making a request. `curl -H 'Authorization: Bearer YOUR_SECRET_HERE' http://ip:port/path`
+With authorization header when making a request. `curl -H 'Authorization: Bearer YOUR_SECRET_HERE' http://ip:port/path`

 Or with authorization disabled `curl  http://ip:port/path`